What is a pitcher? Why is pitching the most important defensive position?

 3. They Set the Pace of the Game

-4. They Can Change the Momentum
+4. They Have the Ability to Shift Momentum

 Different Types of Pitchers

-Not all pitchers do the same job:
+Not all pitchers fulfill the same role:

 Conclusion